denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 We can define *subtraction/maximum/minimum* type operator and then some other utility function of `Vector` in similar ways.

-Give priorities to type operators
+Give priorities to type operators to save some brackets later.

 ```haskell
 infixl 2 ===